DanielWojnar/Animulu/README.md

 # Animulu
 Animulu is video streaming service built on ASP.NET Core that is great starting point for creating your new video streaming service.
-With easy to customize code, a lot useful built in functionalities and minimalistic great looking frontend, Animulu will save you a lot of time in your future projects.
+With easy to customize code, a lot useful built-in functionalities and minimalistic great looking frontend, Animulu will save you a lot of time in your future projects.

 ## Functionalities
 Animulu supports: